Fastest Ways to Lower Your Debt to Income RatioMarch 16, 2022

 Start by asking for a raise at work.
 Prove your value to the company by creating a list of ways you’ve saved your employer money or increased the company’s revenue.

 If a raise isn’t possible or you’ve already received one recently, think about starting a side hustle.
-Side hustle income can count as part of your total income for DTI.
+Side hustle income can count as part of your total income for DTI, but remember that filing taxes for your side hustle income is important.
 Plus, you can put the extra money toward your debts.

 Take Fewer Deductions